cramsay/toatie/README.md

   - [X] Let bindings (useful for sharing)
-  - [X] Multi-stage core TT (See paper "A Verified Staged Interpreter is a Verified Compiler")
+  - [X] Multi-stage core TT (See paper "A Verified Staged Interpreter is a Verified Compiler"; let's us unroll recursive defs of circuits in our source language rather than the compiler)
+  - [X] Irrelevance/erasure with ICC* (See Barras' paper "The Implicit Calculus of Constructions as a Programming Language with Dependent Types")
+  - [X] Different case tree behaviour --- implicit patterns are inaccessible
+  - [X] A very simple module system (only one namespace)
   - [X] Separating `Parameter` types (value known at compile-time) and `Simple` types (value known only at circuit run-time)
   - [ ] Checking GADTs over `Simple` types for decidable sizes
   - [ ] Deriving bit representations for GADTs over `Simple` types
-  - [ ] Conversion of Terms to something like Clash's ANF, with a little more unrolling.
+  - [ ] Conversion of Terms to something like Clash's ANF
   - [ ] Generating netlists from this ANF.
   - [ ] Encoding _synchronous_ logic